smartcontractkit/.github/README.md

 - **9:** If the plan is approved, the `Release Plan` instructs the Monorepo to publish the updated package(s).

-### action package updates within application repos
+### Action package updates within application repos

 Github actions updater uses a pull mechanism to update custom github actions.
 The schedule workflow lives in the application repo and requires the following